Vanesa Martín Mata: 2014-2016: Crónica de un baile

 She presents through YouTube Sin saber por qué, first single from what will be her fourth studio album Crónica de un baile on June 21, 2014.
-Already on September 1, 2014, the album goes on sale in Malaga, her hometown.
+Already on September 1, 2014, the album goes on sale in Málaga, her hometown.
 The next day it is released in the rest of Spain, On October 8 of the same year, the tour Crónica de un baile which toured the main Spanish cities throughout 2014 and 2015, starts at the Teatro Principal of Alicante, with all the tickets sold.
 On November 4, it was presented through the RTVE website that she would be part of the new program of this channel: Hit-La Canción.
 For this she had to compete with other national artists such as Sergio Dalma, Pastora Soler, Melendi, Marta Sánchez, Bustamante, and Rosa López.

 On January 2, 2015, minutes after the premiere of Hit-La Canción, she received the gold disc from Sergio Dalma for her album Crónica de un baile.
-That same night, the finalist song chosen by the composer from Malaga was Un minuto más by Danae Segovia.
+That same night, the finalist song chosen by the composer from Málaga was Un minuto más by Danae Segovia.
 During the summer, it was confirmed that she would be an advisor to the singer Manuel Carrasco in the Telecinco program La Voz Kids.

 She gave a concert at the Teatro Auditorio de Roquetas de Mar on January 9, 2016.
 In March of that same year, she publishes her first book Mujer Océano which collects a variety of poems written by everything that has been able to soak her soul, and performs the closing of the tour of Crónica de un baile in Barcelona.